metimol/BlackWave/README.md

-# Blackwave: AI Social Network Simulator (In Active Development)
+# BlackWave: AI Social Network Simulator (In Active Development)

-## What is Blackwave?
+## What is BlackWave?

-Blackwave is a unique open-source project that simulates a real social network, but with a twist: you are the only real user, and the rest of the audience consists of thousands of AI-powered bots.
+BlackWave is a unique open-source project that simulates a real social network, but with a twist: you are the only real user, and the rest of the audience consists of thousands of AI-powered bots.
 These bots have their own memory, personalities, and behaviors—they like, comment, ignore, hate, support, and interact just like real people.
-Blackwave is designed for creativity, self-expression, content strategy testing, social psychology research, or just for fun.
+BlackWave is designed for creativity, self-expression, content strategy testing, social psychology research, or just for fun.

 **Key idea:**
 - One real user, millions of bots.